POCUMTUCK STATE OF MIND

 H. How to Engage

-Full documentation, supporting maps, video archive, and proposal materials are available at johnsendelbach.com.
+Full documentation, supporting maps, video archive, node database, and all proposal materials are available at johnsendelbach.com.
 No login.
 No fee.
-The handover is the point — the originator is the boy who absorbed the morphic field.
+The handover is the point.
+The originator was the boy who absorbed the morphic field on Smokes Creek.
 The project belongs to whoever picks it up next.

 © 2026 John F. Sendelbach — All Rights Reserved